robert17/iotf-rtd/docs/getting_started/features.rst

 Connectivity
 ------------
-Securely connect your devices, gateways and applications directly to IoTF via MQTT.
+Securely connect your devices, gateways and applications directly to the Watson IoT platform via MQTT.
 See the section on MQTT in the :ref:`reference material <ref-mqtt>` to learn more about the advantages of using this protocol.
 Model the data from your device as events and control the flow of events into your applications.